 In US, booming real estate market highlights rich-poor divide

-[WASHINGTON] The US real estate market is booming even as the coronavirus crisis intensifies, and the seemingly insatiable appetite for new and older homes has sent prices soaring - meaning more and more families with modest incomes are seeing their dreams of owning property shattered.
+THE US real estate market is booming even as the novel coronavirus crisis intensifies, and the seemingly insatiable appetite for new and older homes has sent prices soaring - meaning more and more families with modest incomes are seeing their dreams of owning property shattered.

 "It very much is a tale of haves and have nots," said Dana Scanlon, a property agent in the Washington area.